uflak20121/SecureNet/README.md

-# Running the SecretNet.py File
+# Running the SecureNet.py File

 # Make sure to have Python installed.

+# SecureNet is a tool that allows you to connect via SSH, FTP, SMTP, and Telnet commands.